 - Heidhues, Paul, and Botond Kőszegi.
 2005.
 “The Impact of Consumer Loss Aversion on Pricing.”
 Centre for Economic Policy Research Discussion Paper 4849.

 When a paper has not been published but can be found on the Web (such as the author’s website or the university website), use the following format: Author Last Name, First Name.
 Year.
 “Title.”
 URL.
+Accessed on Date.
 Please provide a URL that links to the full text of the article.

-When a paper has not been published and does not appear on a website (such as the author’s website or university website), use the following format: Author Last Name, First Name.
+When a paper has not been published and does not appear on any website, use the following format: Author Last Name, First Name.
 Year.
 “Title.”
 Unpublished.

 - Acemoglu, Daron, Pol Atràs, and Elhanan Helpman.
 2006.
 “Contracts and Technology Adoption.”
 Unpublished.